vitessio/website/content/en/docs/20.0/concepts/move-tables.md

 title: MoveTables
 ---

-MoveTables is a new workflow based on VReplication.
+MoveTables is a workflow based on VReplication.
 It enables you to relocate tables between keyspaces, and therefore physical MySQL instances, without downtime.

 ## Identifying Candidate Tables